rowland007/Cyber-Playbook/docs/glossary.md

 - **Attack Trees** - These provide a formal, methodical way of describing the security of systems, based on varying attacks.
 The structure is used represent attacks against a system, with the goal as the root node and different ways of achieving that goal as leaf (Saini, V., Duan & Paruchuri, 2008).
 - **Attack Vectors** - The approach used to assault a computer system or network.
 A fancy way of saying "method or type of attack," the term may refer to a variety of vulnerabilities.
 For example, an operating system or Web browser may have a flaw that is exploited by a website.
 Human shortcomings are also used to engineer these.
 For example, a novice user may open an email attachment that contains a virus, and most everyone can be persuaded at least once in their life to reveal a password for some seemingly relevant reason (PC Magazine, 2018).
 - **Audience** - The assembled spectators or listeners at a public event, such as a play, movie, concert, or meeting (PC Magazine, 2019).
+- **Availability** - The act of ensuring timely and reliable access to and use of information (Dukes, 2015).

 ## B